shopware/docs/guides/plugins/plugins/testing/php-unit.md

 ### Executing all tests in the plugin

-If no testsuite is passed it will execute all testsuites.
+If no testsuite is passed, it will execute all testsuites.

 ```shell
 ./vendor/bin/phpunit --configuration="custom/plugins/SwagBasicExample"